Internal Solid Wall Insulation

 'Energy Efficiency Best Practice in Housing 'publications provide information and advice on all aspects of energy efficiency in domestic dwellings.
-These can be obtained free of charge by calling 0845 120 7799 or by following the link to the Energy Saving Trust website given in the external links section at the bottom of the page.
+These can be obtained free of charge by calling 0845 120 7799 or visit the Energy Saving Trust website (external link).

 The publications concerned with the internal insulation of solid walls are:

 - GPG138: Internal Wall Insulation in Existing Housing